obhq/obliteration/README.md

 1. Main application.
 This is what users will see when they launch Obliteration.
 Its entry point is inside `src/main.cpp`.
 2. Emulator kernel.
 This is where PS4 emulation takes place.
 Its entry point is inside `src/kernel/src/main.rs`.

-### Debugging kernel
+### Debugging the kernel

 Create `.kernel-debug` in the root of the repository.
-The content of this file is YAML and the kernel will deserialize it to the `Args` struct in `src/kernel/src/main.rs` when passing the `--debug` flag to the kernel.
-We already provided a launch configuration for VS Code so all you need to do is just choose `Kernel` as a configuration and start debugging.
+The contents of this file is YAML and the kernel will deserialize it to the `Args` struct in `src/kernel/src/main.rs` when passing the `--debug` flag to the kernel.
+- game: (Folder Path) | Where is the game to load?
+- system: (Folder Path) | Where is the system firmware?
+- debug-dump: (Folder Path) | Where should the debug log be saved?
+- clear-debug-dump: (boolean) | Should we remove the old debug log?
+We already provide a launch configuration for VS Code so all you need to do is choose `Kernel` as the configuration and start debugging.

-### Action icons
+### UI Icons

-We use icons from https://materialdesignicons.com for action icons (e.g. on the menu and toolbar).
+We use icons from https://materialdesignicons.com for UI (e.g. on the menu and toolbar).

 ## License